Listen up! I’ve got a special spicy recipe for you today — pan-fried Norwegian capelin that will taste your taste buds away.

 Additionally, the batter used in the recipe, although light, still contributes to the overall calorie content of the dish.
 It’s important to be mindful of portion sizes to avoid overconsumption, especially if you’re watching your calorie intake or trying to manage your weight.

-Another aspect to consider is the sodium content.
-While the use of soy sauce adds flavor to the capelin fillets, it’s important to note that soy sauce is relatively high in sodium.
 Individuals with high blood pressure or those following a low-sodium diet should be cautious about their sodium intake.
 They may need to adjust the amount of soy sauce used or choose a low-sodium alternative.

 Serving Variation